drewnoakes/metadata-extractor-dotnet/README.md

 * Sigma/Foveon
 * Sony

-## Portable Class Library
+## Supported Frameworks

-A PCL compatible build is available that supports Xamarin for Android and iOS, as well as:
+Multiple target frameworks are supported via the single NuGet package.
+This allows supports Xamarin for Android and iOS, as well as:

+- .NET Framework 3.5
 - .NET Framework 4.5
+- .NET Framework 4.5 (Portable)
 - Silverlight 5.0
 - Windows 8.0
 - Windows Phone 8.1
 - Windows Phone Silverlight 8.0

-If you require PCL support, use the [`MetadataExtractor.Portable`](https://www.nuget.org/packages/MetadataExtractor.Portable/) NuGet package.

-Note that the portable version does not yet support XMP metadata.
-It also doesn't support file-system metadata due to the restrictions of the target BCLs.
+Note that the PCL version does not support file-system metadata due to restricted IO APIs.

 ## Mailing List